 Are your plans printable?

 All articles are printable, but only on the desktop version.
 If you are browsing the site using your tablet or mobile phone, I recommend you to switch to the laptop of desktop.
-In order to print the plans, you need to use the top floating button on the left side of the screen.
-The red PRINT button has a printer as icon.
+In order to print the plans, first make sure you are on the exact plan you want to print/save.
+Next, use the top floating button on the left side of the screen.
+The red PRINT button has a printer as icon (notice the arrow).

 When are new projects posted on the site?

 When I first started this blog, back in 2011, I used to write articles almost everyday.
 I was so passionate about sharing my ideas that as soon as I had a sketch I hit the PUBLISH button.
 Afterwards, I learnt how to use Sketchup and I started designing my own plans.
 Now, I have decided to spend more time on the projects and focus more on quality rather than on quantity.
-That is why I try to post a new project tutorial, that includes plans and detailed pictures, every week, usually on Sunday.
+That is why I try to post a new project tutorial, that includes plans and detailed pictures, every week, usually on Sunday, or at least free plans.

 What software do you use to create the plans?